Neckarsulm: Population

 ² The population increase between 1950 and 1961 comes from the new district Neckarsulm-Amorbach.
 In 1955, around 3,000 people lived in this place.

 Economy

-Schwarz Gruppe, owner of Lidl and Kaufland — the largest European food chain — has its headquarters in Neckarsulm.
+The Schwarz Group, owner of Lidl and Kaufland — the largest European food chain — has its headquarters in Neckarsulm.

 The city was home of car manufacturer NSU which was taken over by Volkswagen in 1969 and fused with Auto Union to create Audi.
 The former NSU plant is the smaller of Audi's two principal assembly plants in Germany and manufactures the company's larger, high-end models such as the Audi A6, A7, A8.
-Audi's performance subsidiary Audi Sport GmbH which produces the R8 is also placed here.
+Audi's performance subsidiary Audi Sport GmbH which produces the R8 and manages their racing activities is also placed here.
 NSU denotes Neckarsulm.

 Other well-known companies based in Neckarsulm are Fujitsu TDS, Bechtle AG and Rheinmetall Automotive AG.